django-denmark/2024.djangoday.dk/content/cfp.md

 ## Dear new speakers 💛️

+* Django Day Copenhagen is made for new speakers, it's part of the event's purpose.
 * Is English not your first language?
 Neither is it ours/our's/ours'!
 Mistakes are most welcome!
 * Want to practice or have inputs for your talk?
 We are here to help.
 * Should my idea be unique/novel/advanced?
 No, that's not a requirement: There are many subjects that can be presented in a new way.
 If you find your talk important, so may others.